-If you often need this view settings create a custom view for printouts.
-To create custom views or tables open the "Navigation" area with the "Layout" toolbar icon and click on the "+" button.

-Gantt charts often have the property that they can become very long.
+- If you often need this view settings create a custom view for printouts.
+For a new custom view, click on the "+" button in the navigation area.
+To show or hide the navigation area, use this toolbar icon ■. - Gantt charts often have the property that they can become very long.
 If you want to show only a part of the Gantt chart / timeline on your printouts, you can set a timeline range filter.